 After our Friday evening Riverboat Ritual, the following two days of HexFest 2018 will be held at The Bourbon Orleans, New Orleans' most haunted hotel.
 Located in the center of the French Quarter next to the famed St. Louis Cathedral and Jackson Square, this charming hotel is just steps away from incredible Creole and Cajun food, exquisite shopping, and authentic magical history.
 With its grand lobby, opulent historic ballroom, finely appointed rooms, gracious staff, elegant balconies, and gorgeous courtyard and pool, the Bourbon Orleans Hotel offers you the quintessential New Orleans experience.

 Since HexFest is open to locals and visitors alike, the hotel stay is not included in your registration and must be booked separately in advance so please click here to book your room (their system will allow you to book further out but just narrow your checkin/checkout on the calendar from the 11th to the 14th) or call the hotel directly at (504)-571-4626 and mention HexFest!
 If they're all booked or you're looking for different price ranges, you can also choose a hotel nearby.

 The map below highlights in red the rooms associated with HexFest.
 See our event schedule to learn which workshops will be held in each room.
-Our vending area is located in Saint Ann Cottage, which has its own entrance on St. Ann Street right outside the hotel.
+Our vending area is located in the Orleans Ballroom, which can be reached either by stairs or elevator from the lobby.